 Chinese scientific expedition team reaches Mt.
 Qomolangma summit

-Photo taken on May 3, 2022 shows a meteorological emergency support vehicle at the Mount Qomolangma base camp.
-(Xinhua/Sun Fei)
+Members of a Chinese scientific expedition team reach the summit of Mount Qomolangma on May 4, 2022.
+Chinese scientific researchers reached the summit of Mount Qomolangma Wednesday and established an automatic meteorological monitoring station on it.
+(Xinhua/Sonam Dorje)

-MOUNT QOMOLANGMA BASE CAMP, Tibet, May 4 (Xinhua) -- Members of a Chinese expedition team reached the summit of Mount Qomolangma on Wednesday.
+MOUNT QOMOLANGMA BASE CAMP, Tibet, May 4 (Xinhua) -- A total of 13 members of a Chinese expedition team reached the summit of Mount Qomolangma, the world's highest peak at a height of 8,848.86 meters, on Wednesday.

+At the summit, the squad measured the thickness of ice and snow using high-accuracy radar for the first time and collected samples for further research.

+The squad is part of a larger scientific research team consisting of more than 270 members carrying out a comprehensive scientific expedition on Mount Qomolangma, which falls within China's second scientific research survey on the Qinghai-Tibet Plateau.

 Photos